bigkahuna1uk/intro-to-kubernetes-workshop/labs/install-and-configure-docker.md

 ```
 ip addr show docker0
 ```
-Notice that Node`1` gives out ip-addresses in the range 10.200.`1`.0/24 which don't overlap with node0.
+Notice that node`1` gives out ip-addresses in the range 10.200.`1`.0/24 which doesn't overlap with node0.

 ```
 docker version